-If you receive an error message before the operating system loads, follow the appropriate corrective actions for POST error messages.
+If you receive an error message before the operating system loads, follow the appropriate corrective actions for power-on self-test (POST) error messages.
+See "Error messages" on page 100.

 If you receive an error message while the operating system is loading the desktop configuration after the POST is completed, check the following items: